Essential Nutrients to Support Thyroid function

 8. Certain medications: Certain medications, such as lithium and amiodarone, can increase the risk of hypothyroidism.

 It’s important to note that having one or more of these risk factors does not mean that you will definitely develop hypothyroidism.
+It is imperative that you know what causes hypothyroidism before you conclude that you have hypothyroidism.
 However, if you are at increased risk, it’s important to speak with a healthcare provider about monitoring your thyroid function and managing any symptoms that may arise.

 The Bottom Line